 EDGE's design was spearheaded by the University's experiential education strategic plan theme group, and the program was approved by the University's Senate in May 2016.

-While EDGE lives within the Waterloo Professional Development Program (WatPD), the program is the product of a collaborative effort between many of the University's faculties, offices, and services.
+While EDGE lives within Work-Integrated Learning (WIL) Programs, the certificate is the product of a collaborative effort between many of the University's faculties, offices, and services.
 The Centre for Career Action's expertise in career development theory was an essential part of EDGE's content development process.

 EDGE opened for registration on July 17, 2017, and the program officially launched in September 2017.